ct0381912/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

 Use version control systems, such as Git, to keep track of your code and collaborate with others.
 Make sure to commit and push your changes regularly to avoid losing work in case of a computer crash or other issues.
 Use code editors and integrated development environments (IDEs) that are familiar to you and provide features that help with coding efficiency.
 These include code completion, debugging tools, syntax highlighting, etc.

+# 2024-03-06
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds programmers that before optimizing code, it's crucial to ensure the code works correctly and efficiently at a basic level.
+Focusing on optimizations too early can lead to unnecessary complexity, harder-to-maintain code, and might not even provide significant performance gains.
+Instead, one should first write clear, readable, and functional code, and only optimize when profiling identifies specific bottlenecks that warrant improvement.